victorkjung/AutoBlogPost/README.md

 ## Community and Contributions

-Test version of the Streamlit app can be tested on https://autoblogpost-vkjvgh2023.streamlit.app/ It should be customized to your task, and full version that summarizes the article using OpenAI ChatGPT is on the
+Test version of the Streamlit app can be tested on https://autoblogpost-vkjvgh2023.streamlit.app/ It should be customized to your task, and full version that summarizes the article using OpenAI ChatGPT is my other Github repository https://github.com/victorkjung/BusinessEditorialBot

 Streamlit has a vibrant and supportive community of developers, researchers, and enthusiasts.
 Join the conversation, ask questions, share your experiences, and stay up to date with the latest developments by visiting our [Community Forum](https://community.streamlit.io).